Skip to content

 For single-tenant setups, you can leave the defaults.

-By default, Login UI and Admin UI are deployed to Cloudflare Pages with auto-generated URLs.
+By default, Login UI and Admin UI are deployed as Cloudflare Workers with generated URLs.
 You can optionally configure custom domains for each.

 Database Configuration